GuiloScion/Symbolic-Topological-Framework-Physical-Systems/.github/SECURITY.md

 We take the security of Symbolic-Topological-Framework-Physical-Systems seriously.
 If you believe you have found a security vulnerability, please report it to us following these steps:

 1. **DO NOT** open a public GitHub issue about the vulnerability.
-2. Email your findings to [Your preferred contact email].
+2. Email your findings to nomapa223@gmail.com.
 You can also reach out to @GuiloScion directly through GitHub's private vulnerability reporting feature.
 3. Provide as much information as possible about the vulnerability:
    - The type of issue (e.g., buffer overflow, SQL injection, or cross-site scripting)
    - Full paths of source file(s) related to the manifestation of the issue